emrekavak/SimulationOfEpidemic/README.md

 <h2>GUI Example</h2>
 <img src = "https://github.com/emrekavak/SimulationOfEpidemic/blob/main/simulationOfEpidemic.png" >
+<li> You can download the simulationOfEpidemic.jar file and run the application.
 <li> After you add individuals from add frame, you should click the START button and simulation will start.
 <li> If you click PAUSE button, simulation will pause but the data will continue process.
 <li> The frames did not fixed positions, so you can change the design of GUI.